johnnovak/gridmonger-site/source/basic-editing.rst

    Hybrid style --- `The Dark Heart of Uukrul <https://en.wikipedia.org/wiki/The_Dark_Heart_of_Uukrul>`_

 Tunnel style maps are easiest to create with the *excavate* (*draw tunnel*) tool.
 To use it, hold down the :kbd:`D` key and use the movement keys.
 The name "excavate" is quite fitting, as all existing cell content is deleted.
-Junctions are created on tunnel crossings, and neighbouring cells are joined into larger areas.
+Junctions are automatically created on tunnel crossings, and neighbouring cells are joined into larger areas.
+Of course, you can also just press :kbd:`D` to excavate only the cell under the cursor without moving around.

 The :kbd:`D` key acts as a *modifier key* when used together with the movement keys (similarly to :kbd:`Shift` or :kbd:`Ctrl`).
 There are a few other tools that work the same way:

-* :kbd:`E` – erase whole cell, including walls (we'll talk about walls later)
+* :kbd:`E` – erase whole cell, including walls (we'll talk about walls shortly)
 * :kbd:`F` – draw/clear floor
 * :kbd:`C` – set floor color